Los-Borrachos/frontend/README.md

 - Framer

 #### Installation Instructions
 All dependencies are provided.
-Fork and clone adjacent backend file and run ```npm i run
+Fork and clone adjacent backend file and run - npm i

 ## User Stories 👩‍💻👨‍💻
 - As a user, I want to be able to see records of clients, and select them for a more detailed view ( email, name, organization, revenue)